The Natech Person

-Mike Botta is the Senior Mechanical Engineer at Natech Plastics.
+Mike Botta is the Engineering Manager at Natech Plastics.
 Having joined Natech in 2012, he provides end-to-end engineering and design support and fulfills general management and account management responsibilities for many Natech accounts.
 With over ten years of experience in the engineering of medical devices, he has developed client relationships by owning the details of their programs and offering solutions to their engineering challenges.
 He authored Natech’s IQ/OQ/PQ Mold Qualification Protocol, and spearheaded its implementation using Scientific Molding and Scientific Processing as its foundation.
 He’s also very happy to talk your ear off about all things Scientific Molding/Processing.
 Botta holds a Bachelor of Science degree in Mechanical Engineering from Binghamton University and has 18 medical device patents to his name.
 When not at work, you’ll find him at his quiet Long Island home spending quality time with his loving wife and his toddler twin boys.
 He is an avid weight lifter and fitness enthusiast and loves getting some fresh air on local biking and hiking trails.

 Jose Domingo Hernandez joined Natech in 2006 and is the Plant Manager.
 He supervises all production and daily manufacturing operations at both manufacturing facilities.
 He manages the manufacturing engineers, shift forepersons, mold forepersons, molding technicians, floor persons, and operators.
 His responsibilities include manufacturing improvement projects, operator safety, plant expansion, and employee hiring, and he takes ownership of the professional development of the people on his team.
 Domingo takes pride in having started at Natech in an entry level position and growing into one of the key managers of the company.
 He is currently pursuing his degree in Manufacturing Technology from Suffolk Community College.
 He holds professional certificates in ISO 9001 internal audit, mold polish, and mold maintenance and repair and is fluent in Spanish.
 His mutual growth with the company has instilled his sense of giving back through the sharing of his professional knowledge and experience to the youth of his community.